geshan/geshan.github.com/posts/2020-11-14-nodejs-for-php-developers.md

 ## Node.js for PHP developers (not Node.js vs PHP)

 This piece is a list of things you as a PHP developer must know and learn to use Node.js effectively.
 On the contrary, this post is not a Node.js vs PHP write up where PHP is bashed.
 I have used both languages.
 I started to write more Node.js in 2016.
 When I started I faced some difficulties as I was used to PHP at work for more than 7 years prior to that.
+There was a book released towards 2012 end covering [Node.js for PHP developers](https://www.oreilly.com/library/view/nodejs-for-php/9781449333775/).

 This blog post is not going to talk about what PHP or Node.js is, you can read about it in other [posts](https://www.freecodecamp.org/news/what-exactly-is-node-js-ae36e97449f5/).
 I will also not talk much about the [Non-Blocking I/O](https://blog.cloudboost.io/why-is-node-called-a-non-blocking-i-o-model-eb639063bc14) or the [event loop](https://blog.logrocket.com/a-complete-guide-to-the-node-js-event-loop/).
 Still, some of it will be brushed through when discussing the practical aspects of writing good Node.js code.